datagovuk/guidance/organogram-upload.md

 title: "Organogram upload and publication"
 ---

-From 3 October 2016, you can upload and publish organogram data (sometimes called 'organogram returns') to data.gov.uk.
+Central government publishers should upload and publish organogram data (sometimes called 'organogram returns') to data.gov.uk twice a year.
+(From 3 October 2016, the website system for this [changed to data.gov.uk](organogram-transition.html).)

 Before you start, you must: